bensanmorris/poisson_disk_sampler/README.md

 Here are some performance statistics for tile sizes 8,16,32,64,128,256,512 for a distribution containing 3 layers.
 NB.
 The culling of overlapping objects accross layers uses a brute force approach and so could be improved upon (see ```checkPoint()```):

 ![](stats.png)

+# Tip Jar / Patreon

+If you find this project useful and want to buy me a coffee then you can do so via my itch.io page by [downloading my free software and making a donation as part of that process here](https://benmorris.itch.io/plugin-based-scene-editor).
+Alternatively if you want to keep this code monkey in bananas then you can [support me over on Patreon, thanks!](https://www.patreon.com/SimulationStarterKit)